stat-lab/MOPline/README.md

 ```
 mopline merge_7tools -s bam_list.txt -rl 101 -d Merge_7tools -nh 1 -r S288C.fa.fai
 ```
-This command generates a vcf files named ${sample}.Merge.ALL.vcf in the Merge_7tools directory generated in each sample directory.
+The command generates a vcf files named ${sample}.Merge.ALL.vcf in the Merge_7tools directory generated in each sample directory.
 For non-human species, a reference index file should be specified with the -r option.

 #### [Step-2] Add alignment statistics to SV sites
 ```
 mopline create_cov -b bam_list.txt -r S288C.fa -rl 101 -n 4 -nh 1
 ```
-This command creates a Cov directory under the sample directory, which contains the coverage files for each chromosome.
+The command creates a Cov directory under the sample directory, which contains the coverage files for each chromosome.
 A reference fasta file must be specified with the -r option.
 ```
 mopline add_cov -s bam_list.txt -ts 7tools -vd Merge_7tools -n 4 -nh 1 -r S288C.fa.fai
 ```
-This command adds alignment statistics and genotype data to ${sample}.Merge.ALL.vcf for each sample.
+The command adds alignment statistics and genotype data to ${sample}.Merge.ALL.vcf for each sample.
 Check the values given in the DR, DS, and SR tags in the FORMAT/SAMPLE fields of the vcf files.
 For non-human species, a reference index file should be specified with the -r option.

 #### [Step-3] Merge vcf files from multiple samples
 ```
 mopline joint_call -s bam_list.txt -id Merge_7tools -od JointCall -p MOPline -nh 1
 ```
-This command generates a MOPline.All-samples.vcf in the JointCall directory.
+This generates a MOPline.All-samples.vcf in the JointCall directory.

 #### [Step-4] Genotype and SMC
 ```